Preparing Graduates for Infectious Diseases Pharmacy Clinical Specialist Positions

 Four infectious diseases physician groups provide consulting services for Renown Health.
 They range from private practice to healthcare system-employed to university-based with medical residents and students.
-While the majority of the consulting groups focus on adults with infectious diseases, we also have one pediatric infectious diseases physician.
 The consulting groups rely heavily on Renown’s infectious diseases pharmacists and residents to provide optimal care to patients.

 - Orientation (4 weeks)